-The functionality that the Windows clipboard provides its users with is bare bones aat best.
-It stores only the last string that you have copied and once you copy another one the previous one is not longer available.
+The functionality that the Windows clipboard provides is bare bones at best.
+It stores only the last string or item that you have copied and once you copy another one the previous one is not longer available.

 The default keyboard shortcuts for copying (CTRL + C) and pasting (CTRL + V) remain untouched.

 Plugins can be used to add functionality to CLCL.
 Some are available on the developers homepage, they convert upper to lower case for instance, quote, put tags around it or add support for additional formats.

-Pretty much everything can be configured in the program's options.
+Pretty much anything can be configured in the program's options.
 Hotkeys can be changed and added and formats can be added and filtered.
 Clipboard Caching is a excellent software with a low memory consumption.

-Please note that the program has not been updated since 2005.
+Please note that the program has not been updated since 2015.
 While that is usually an indicator of a program that is likely not to work properly anymore on newer versions of Windows, it is not the case for the clipboard manager.
 It works just fine on all recent versions of Windows and all the functionality it makes available is still available.